tmbeck/nuc-passthrough/README.md

 4. Install Windows 10

 Install Windows 10.
-Install the qemu-guest-agent from the virtio ISO.
+Install the `qemu-guest-agent` from the virtio ISO.
 Install drivers for all devices not bound to one in Device Manager.

-Note: It took a few reboots for the Intel IGD to be properly recognized (it was a "Basic" display device at first).
+Note: The Intel IGD is initially recognized as a "Microsoft Basic Display Adapter" device.
+Manually updating the device driver should make it seen as "Intel(R) Iris(R) Plus Graphics 650".
 If host reboots do not work, perform all Windows updates.
+Pray.

 5. Update hardware configuration